ArtemIzmaylov/PNGQuantGUI/README.md

 # PNGQuant GUI

 Simple GUI for [PNGQuant](https://pngquant.org/) and [OptiPNG](https://optipng.sourceforge.net/) console applications.
 App was built using Delphi 11.2 and the [ACL](https://github.com/ArtemIzmaylov/ACL) components library.

-## Features
+## Key Features
 - Quick comparison original image with the compressed one
 - Differences map